PrestonFurulie/PrestonFurulie/README.md

 - ✨ **Performed cost analysis**, blueprint interpretation, strategic inventory management, and efficient material procurement
 - ✨ **Delivered projects on time and under budget** with exceptional quality and precision

-**Impact:** Gained hands-on experience with mission-critical infrastructure requiring zero-downtime operations, developing strong attention to detail and safety-first mindset applicable to cybersecurity operations
+**Impact:** Gained hands-on experience with mission-critical infrastructure requiring zero-downtime operations, developing a strong attention to detail and a safety-first mindset applicable to cybersecurity operations

 ---